 – Local foodies (having specific dietary requirements):

-Sales - Emails or through visits - LinkedIn - Telling and introducing offerings, getting them trackable results for targeted marketing
+Social Media – LinkedIn – Telling and introducing offerings, offering them trackable results for targeted marketing

 – Information Systems and Analytics – Knowledge from Course and Tableau Skills

 – Client Servicing Skills – Experience servicing clients and building relationships providing value